karledenstal/a-letter-of-recommendation/README.md

 Start the quest by talking to Faralda on the bridge to the College in Winterhold.

+> "Not just anyone is allowed inside.
+In order to be considered, you need to get recommendations from the court wizards of the holds of Skyrim."

+- How can I get a recommendation?

+> "That's up to the court wizard to decide.
+They always need help with their various projects, so they might be willing to give you a recommendation if you assist them."

+- Why do I need a recommendation?

+> "It's no secret that the College's reputation in Skyrim is tainted.
+The people have come to fear us more than they do the Thalmor.
+This is done to protect the College, and the world, from those who would abuse our power."

+- Is there any other way to get a recommendation?

+> "If you can convince the court wizard that you are worthy, I'm sure they'd be willing to give you a recommendation.
+Or, if you're the thane of a hold, you may be able to convince them to give you one."

 ## Farengar Secret-Fire

 You can gain a letter of recommendation from Farengar by either being a thane of Whiterun and completing the "Bleak Falls Barrow" quest.
 You can skip those and try and bribe or persuade him to give you one.